 Editorial Standards

-Hynexly is an editorial research site covering energy, climate finance, technology, and macro markets.
+Hynexly is an editorial research desk covering US stocks and markets — equities, macro and the Fed, technology, and the energy transition.
 This page explains what we publish, what we avoid, and how we handle sourcing, updates, and corrections.

 What we publish